 Interview by Janice Seow

 Designing a home for a child with special needs demands a thoughtful approach, prioritising sensory needs, routines, and safety to create an environment that supports their well-being.
 For families facing these challenges, the right design can make a big difference – easing anxiety, enhancing comfort, and encouraging independence.
-Mrs Lee, whose teenage son lives with autism, ADHD, and high anxiety, worked with Fly Soh and Nicholas Heng from SG Interior to turn the family’s resale condo into a space uniquely suited to his needs.
+Mrs Lee, whose teenage son lives with autism, ADHD, and high anxiety, worked with Fly Soh and Nicholas Heng from SG Interior Design to turn the family’s resale condo into a space uniquely suited to his needs.
 With careful planning, the renovation balanced practicality and emotional comfort, offering her son a secure and empowering place to thrive.
 She tells us their story.

 Our family needed a place with three bedrooms and a minimum floor area of 1,000 square feet.
 This unit fits our needs and is within our budget.
 In addition, it is conveniently located near two MRT lines and several bus stops, and there is no lack of food choices around the area.